EmoFlowView Articles

 • Stronger relationships - understanding your emotions helps you understand others

-• Better therapy outcomes – clients who identify emotions accurately progress faster
+• Smoother therapy - clients who can name emotions accurately bring more to each session

 How to Use